-- 1. Determine Indirect Expenses: Add the total of columns #3 (Patient Care Overhead), #4 (Other Overhead), #8 (Building and General Equipment CFA), and #9 (Departmental CFA). - 2.
-Determine Direct Expenses: Add the total of columns #2 (Direct Expenses), #5 (Physician Support Expenses), and #6 (Resident Intern Expenses). - Divide Indirect Expenses by Direct Expenses.
+- Divide Indirect Expenses by Direct Expenses.
 Please enter this number into Item I10.
 Please enter this number as a whole number, not as a percentage.
 The spreadsheet will convert the number into a percentage. - 4.
-The HSCRC inventory spreadsheet permits hospitals to calculate indirect cost ratios and enter them into Item I10 Indirect Cost Ratio, which can then be used to allocate indirect costs to the following community benefit categories: (A) Community Health Services; (B) Health Professions Education; (C) Mission-Driven Health Services; (D) Research; (F) Community Building Activities; and (G) Community Benefit Operations. - 5.
+The HSCRC inventory spreadsheet permits hospitals to calculate indirect cost ratios and enter them into Item I10 Indirect Cost Ratio, which can then be used to allocate indirect costs to the following community benefit categories: (A) Community Health Improvement Services; (B) Health Professions Education; (C) Mission-Driven Health Services; (D) Research; (F) Community Building Activities; and (G) Community Benefit Operations. - 5.
 Indirect costs generally may not be reported for categories (E) Cash and In-Kind Contributions and (H) Charity Care. - 6.
 Hospitals should generate separate indirect cost ratios for hospital/facility-based activities and activities based in the community that would have less overhead and lower indirect costs.
-This "community-based" rate should be lower than the hospital-based rate and should exclude the costs of hospital buildings, the billing office, laundry, and other cost centers that should apply only to hospitalbased programs.
-The Catholic Health Association (CHA) recommends a 10-15 percent indirect cost rate for community-based programs. - 7.
+This "community-based" rate should be lower than the hospital-based rate and should exclude the costs of hospital buildings, the billing office, laundry, and other cost centers that should apply only to hospital-based programs.
+The Catholic Health Association provides guidance on the community-based rate here.
+Hospitals that do not have a separate community-based rate should mark "N/A" rather than leave the community-based rate cell blank. - 7.
 For research activities, the hospital should apply any federally approved rates from the National Institute of Health as applicable. - 8.
 The HSCRC asks that hospitals examine their calculated indirect costs carefully and, when appropriate, override the calculated indirect costs where the hospital believes the direct costs may, in part, reflect the total costs of the community benefit initiative.
 For the remaining categories, the indirect cost calculation will default to zero and may be overridden if the hospital believes there are indirect costs involved with the initiative that are not accurately represented in the direct costs.
 However, hospitals should strive to use one of the reported indirect cost ratios to the extent possible.